bavc/avaa/_artifacts/level_clamping.md

 ## Example(s)

 Below is what SMPTE bars look like normally.
-Not how there is video signal above 100 IRE and below 0 IRE
+Note how there is video signal above 100 IRE and below 0 IRE

 <img src="{{ site.baseurl }}/images/levelclamping_notclamped.jpg">